 Every fall, your Medicare Advantage or Medicare Prescription Drug Plan will send you two important documents called the Evidence of Coverage Notice (EOC) and Annual Notice of Change (ANOC).
 The EOC summarizes your plan coverage and costs for the coming year, while the ANOC lists out important changes to your benefits, costs, provider networks, and more that will go into effect next year.
 It’s a good idea to review these documents carefully so you have a good understanding of how your coverage and out-of-pocket expenses may be changing for the coming year — and whether you may want to use the Annual Election Period to switch to a different plan.
 If you haven’t received these documents in the mail by the end of September, contact your plan to request this information.

 I hope you understand your Medicare out-of-pocket costs a little better now.
 If I can answer any other questions for you, please reach out to me.
 Learn more about me by using the “View profile” link below.
 Or use one of the links below to set up a phone appointment or get an email with personalized information for you.
 If you want to compare Medicare plans yourself right now, click on the Compare Plans button on this page.
-As you narrow down the plans you might be interested in, feel free to call the number below to reach me or another licensed insurance agent; we’d be happy to assist you with your Medicare needs.

 *Out-of-network/non-contracted providers are under no obligation to treat Preferred Provider Organization (PPO) plan members, except in emergency situations.
 For a decision about whether we will cover an out-of-network service, we encourage you or your provider to ask us for a pre-service organization determination before you receive the service.
 Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.